jdelaporte/ansible-role-activedirectory-auth-client/README.md

 ```

-Copy the root CA certificate of the Active Directory to the switddch/server.
+Copy the root CA certificate of the Active Directory to the switch or server.

 ## Variables